-Bluff Creek Nature Trail is a 4km, grade 3 hike located in the Burrowa-Pine Mountain National Park, Victoria.
-The hike should take around 1.5 hrs to complete.
+Bluff Creek Nature Trail is a 4km, grade 3 hike in Burrowa-Pine Mountain National Park, Victoria.
+This hike typically takes 1.5 hours to complete.

 The Bluff Creek Nature Trail links the Bluff Creek visitor area with Bluff Falls and can be walked in either direction.
 For much of its route the track follows closely beside Bluff Creek through moist, ferny gullies and tall stands of Blue Gum trees.
 Interpretative panels along the way provide information on features of interest.
 Walking conditions are generally good although the section nearest the falls is steep in places.
 From Bluff Falls, either retrace your steps or return to the picnic area along the road and Wombat Track.